Salgueirinho/LinuxConfigFiles/README.md

 # LinuxConfigFiles
-This are my config files for arch linux with bspwm Feel free to use them :)
+This are my config files for arch linux with bspwm. <br>
+Feel free to use them :)